tess1o/go-ecoflow-exporter/docs/timescaledb.md

     - `GRAFANA_PASSWORD` - admin password in Grafana.
 Default value: `grafana`.
 Can be changed later in Grafana UI

 4. Save `.env` file with your changes.
-5. Start timescaledb container: `docker-compose -f docker-compose/timescale-compose.yml up -d`
+5. Start timescaledb container: `docker-compose -f docker-compose/timescale-compose.yml up -d`.\
+   :exclamation: *NOTE*: The exporter does not wait until the TimescaleDB is UP, because TimescaleDB is an optional dependency for the exporter.
+Thus, it's important to start the DB first and then the exporter.
+There is a retry mechanism to wait for the DB to be operational, however it's better to do not rely on it and start the DB before the exporter.
 6. Start the exporter and
    grafana: `docker-compose -f docker-compose/grafana-compose.yml -f docker-compose/exporter-remote-compose.yml up -d`
 7. The services are available here: